 What is a matching gift program?

-Through a matching gift program, a business will financially match donations that their employees make to nonprofit organizations, typically at a 1:1 ratio.
+Through a matching gift program, a business will financially match donations that their employees make to eligible nonprofits.
+The most common match ratio is 1:1, but your company’s match ratio could be anywhere from 0.5:1 to 4:1 depending on your budget.

 There are a wide variety of benefits associated with CSR for both your business and its employees.
 CSR programs help increase employee loyalty, improve company culture, and reduce turnover by making employees feel connected and valued.